ibm-cloud-docs/vmwaresolutions/archiref/veeam-backup/veeam_server_host.md

 # Virtualization servers and hosts
 {: #veeam_server_host}

 The virtualization servers and hosts are an infrastructure that must be integrated with Veeam® managed infrastructure.
-During service deployment, the vCenter Server instance is automatically registered.
+During service deployment, the {{site.data.keyword.vcf-auto}} instance is automatically registered.
 You can add the following types of servers and hosts to the backup infrastructure:

 * [VMware vSphere Server](https://helpcenter.veeam.com/docs/backup/vsphere/add_vmware_server.html?ver=120){: external}
 * [VMware Cloud Director](https://helpcenter.veeam.com/docs/backup/vsphere/adding_vcloud_director.html?ver=120){: external}